Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 A systematic migration approach ensures smooth adoption of virtual threads in production

 In conclusion, Spring Boot 4 virtual threads transform how we build concurrent Java applications.
-The combination of virtual threads for effortless scalability and structured concurrency for safe parallel execution makes Spring Boot 4 the most significant release in years.
-Start your migration today by enabling virtual threads in development, profiling for pinning issues, and gradually rolling out to production environments.
+The combination of virtual threads for effortless I/O scalability and structured concurrency for safe parallel execution makes this one of the most consequential Java releases in years.
+Start your migration by enabling virtual threads in development, profiling for pinning issues, sizing connection pools deliberately, and rolling out gradually to the services that actually wait on I/O.

 Leave a Comment